-I am currently completing my first monograph, Masculinity and the Making of American Judaism, which argues that American Jewish men in the early twentieth century were gendered differently from American norms, and that this masculinity helped acculturated Jews argue for the value of an enlightened Judaism.
+My first book, Masculinity and the Making of American Judaism, argues that American Jewish men in the early twentieth century were gendered differently from American norms, and that this masculinity helped acculturated Jews argue for the value of an American Judaism.

-I also research the meaning of Jewishness in contemporary American contexts.
+I have also written about the meaning of Jewishness in contemporary American contexts.
 I am especially interested in the ways that race, DNA, and medical knowledge shape what it means to be Jewish—or even who is a Jew—today.

-My work has appeared in the Journal of Religion, American Jewish History, Religious Studies Review, and other academic journals and edited volumes.
-I am also a contributor to Sh’ma, Occasional Religion, and Sightings.
+My work has appeared in the Journal of Religion, Religion and American Culture, American Jewish History, Religious Studies Review, Jewish Social Studies, and other academic journals and edited volumes. .

 - Lowenstein-Weiner Fellowship, American Jewish Archives (2010)